TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 116/Psalms 116.7.md

 ---

-Return unto thy rest, O my soul; For Jehovah hath dealt bountifully with thee.
+Return to your rest, my soul, for Yahweh has dealt bountifully with you.